abhaynayar/genesis/README.md

 - Filesystem.
 - Video memory.

+## Done
+- Multiply and divide in CPU.
+- No more ROM.
+Everything is in RAM.
+(1MB)
+- No more 16-bit.
+It is a 64-bit computer now.

+---

+# Misc.
 ## Todo
+- Remove docs/.
+- CamelCase everywhere?
+- Self-hosting compiler.
+- Better compiler errors.
+- Optimize VM translator.
+- VM translator to RISC-V.
+- Implement for loop in Jack.
 - Hardware-based CPU emulator.
+- 64-bit stuff in the compiler.
 - Optimized Python CPU emulator.
+- Provide isolation on CPU level?
 - Optimized graphics library in OS.
 - Cursor and scroll support for text input.
+- Print string and new-line in the same function.
 - Output multiple files from assembler; concat them in the build script.
 - While updating screen, check if it is already set and then don't update.

-## Done
-- Multiply and divide in CPU.
-- No more ROM.
-Everything is in RAM.
-(1MB)
-- No more 16-bit.
-It is a 64-bit computer now.